 Along 276th Street in western Jackson Township (Hamilton County), is Roberts Settlement.
 Founded in 1835 by free people of color who migrated mostly from North Carolina and Virginia to escape deteriorating racial conditions.
 The neighborhood was named after the large number of residents who had the Roberts surname.

 Their goals were the pursuit of economic, educational and religious aspirations with greater freedom and fewer racial barriers.
 These goals were achieved through considerable hard work and the assistance of friendly and racially tolerant white neighbors of the Quaker and Wesleyan faiths living in the surrounding area.

 Roberts Chapel is listed on the National Register of Historic Places and serves as the site for the descendants annual Roberts Settlement Homecoming reunion.

 Hamilton County –

 Juneteenth Day is a unique and important day to recognize African Americans and their role in US history.
 Its roots lie in the celebrations that occurred in Texas when General Gordon Granger issued General Order No. 3 on June 19th, 1865, which announced the proclamation that had ended slavery in the rebelling states.
-Although this may seem to have little connection to Hamilton County, Indiana, if we look at period newspapers and the official reports, there may be a direct tie.
+There is some indication that the 28th United Colored Troops, which include several members of the Roberts Settlement family as soldiers, was at Galveston when Granger made the announcement.

 - David Heighway, Hamilton County Historian